ajeanmahoney/diff-examples/displayref-diffs.md

 # HPKE Encapsulation

-This document defines how a binary-encoded HTTP message {{RFC9292}} is encapsulated using HPKE {{HPKE}}.
+This document defines how a binary-encoded HTTP message {{RFC9292}} is encapsulated using HPKE {{RFC9180}}.
 Separate media types are defined to distinguish request and response messages:

 * An Encapsulated Request format defined in {{req-format}} is identified by the